Being LGBTI+ in a rural area

 Talk to people you trust

 It can be really hurtful to deal with homophobia or transphobia, and it’s ok to feel upset by it.
 If it’s getting you down, talk to a parent, friend, or teacher that you trust.
-If you don’t feel able to talk to someone you know, you can call Gay Switchboard Ireland on 01 872 1055 or BeLonG To Youth Services on 01 670 6223.
+If you don’t feel able to talk to someone you know, you can call Switchboard on 01 872 1055.
+Alternatively, you can call 081 811 1126 and let them know that you have been referred by Belong To and want to participate in the LGBTQI+ youth crisis counselling to make a free appointment with Pieta.

 Go online